ksalzke/templates-for-omnifocus/README.md

 # Functions

-This plugin contains the following functions within the `templateLibrary` library:
+This plug-in contains the following functions within the `templateLibrary` library:

 ## `loadSyncedPrefs () : SyncedPref`

-This function returns the synced preferences instance for the plugin.
+This function returns the synced preferences instance for the plug-in.

 ## `getTemplateFolder () : Folder`